baedrik/snip721-reference-impl/README.md

 | tokens  | array of string | A list of token IDs owned by the specified `owner`                   | no       |

 ## <a name="verifyapproval"></a> VerifyTransferApproval
 VerifyTransferApproval will verify that the specified address has approval to transfer the entire provided list of tokens.
-As explained [above](#queryblockinfo), queries may experience a delay in revealing expired permissions, so it is possible that a transfer attempt will still fail even after being verified by VerifyTransferApproval.
+As explained [above](#queryblockinfo), queries may experience a delay in revealing expired approvals, so it is possible that a transfer attempt will still fail even after being verified by VerifyTransferApproval.
 If the address does not have transfer approval on all the tokens, the response will indicate the first token encountered that can not be transferred by the address.

 ##### Request
 ```